eic/tutorial-geometry-development-using-dd4hep/_episodes/02-viewing-geometry.md

 {: .callout}

+## Other visualisation you might want
-## ACTS Surfaces
+ACTS Surfaces
-ToDo

-## Material Map
+Material Map
-ToDo

-## Event display
+Event display

-The decision on what event display will be adopted by the ePIC collaboration is still under discussion.
-This will provide an overlay of the reconstruction on the geometry.
+These are avaliable in various forms but not covered in this tutorial.